DenialAdams/roland/README.md

 }
 ```

 String literals become instances of `String` and are encoded as UTF-8.
-And string support in the standard library will assume UTF-8 encoding in the future.
+String support in the standard library will assume UTF-8 encoding in the future.

 You can make your own strings just like you can create an instance of any struct.